dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ```sh
 pip install -r requirements.txt
 ```
-This will install dlt with **databricks** extra which contains Databricks Python dbapi client.
+This will install dlt with the **databricks** extra, which contains the Databricks Python dbapi client.

 **4. Enter your credentials into `.dlt/secrets.toml`.**

-This should have your connection parameters and your personal access token.
+This should include your connection parameters and your personal access token.

-You will find your server hostname and HTTP path in the Databricks workspace dashboard.
-Go to "SQL Warehouses", select your warehouse (default is called "Starter Warehouse") and go to "Connection details".
+You can find your server hostname and HTTP path in the Databricks workspace dashboard.
+Go to "SQL Warehouses", select your warehouse (default is called "Starter Warehouse"), and go to "Connection details".

 Example: